jartis/songler/README.md

 * Error handling for adding song if the server catches fire
 * Serve this shiz up someplace public!
 * LocalStorage / DB Storage of display prefs
+* Limits on requests for non logged in users
+* Limits on requests for logged in users
+* Toggle "Allow anonymous requests"
+* Navbar entry for songlist editing
+* Search options for finding a user's songlist
+* Search options for finding an artist or a song
+* Center search box in navbar somehow?
+(It moves based on username length)
+* Personal profile
+* Link Twitch account
+* Link streamlabs account?
+* Sort songlist displays by column headers
+* User Registration
+* Password strength on user registration page
+* Public profile pages?
+(Or links to pages in search)

 ## Done

+* ~~Some kind of user/auth system~~
 * ~~Keyboard shortcuts?~~
 * ~~Don't refill wheel with played or ignored songs from this session~~
 * ~~Toggleable queue visibility~~